PepeluDev/online-store/README.md

 # Online-Store REACT & NODEJS

 A prototype for an ecommerce web application developed as a personal project to learn REACT and NODEJS.

-It is **NOT maintained** anymore and currently it's kept to gather the knowledge and future reference.
+It is **NOT MAINTAINED** anymore and currently it's kept to gather the knowledge and future reference.

 ## Main features and functionalities